Pioreactor/docs.pioreactor/user-guide/30-Advanced/02-growth-rate-model.md

 :::info

-Additional columns (sensor angle, experiment name, etc.) are ignored by the parser, so feel free to keep them—just make sure the two required columns exist and are spelled exactly as above (case-sensitive).
+Additional columns (sensor angle, experiment name, etc.) are ignored by the parser, so feel free to keep them.
+Also, the uploaded CSV should only reference a single unit, so if you have multiple units, you should have multiple CSVs.

 :::